Link to originalBackground for computational functionalism

 Classical mathematicians: “There exist mathematical objects that cannot be constructed (computed), but they nevertheless exist”

 Computationalists: “That doesn’t make sense / you’re hallucinating those objects → Only constructive maths (computation) works” … At some point you run into contradictions.
+Experience requires representation.
 What you have to do instead is build up everything from a simple table of automata.
 There are many equivalent ways of doing this (church-turing thesis).

-Computational functionalist → Computers can think.
+→ Computational functionalist: Computers can think.

 computationalism is a theory of representation